Community Programs & Services

-The emphasis of Service for Independent Living’s Community Services is primarily to provide information to professionals and other members of the community to improve service delivery, increase access, and address physical, attitudinal, legislative, and systemic barriers to community living.
+The emphasis of Services for Independent Living’s Community Services is primarily to provide information to professionals and other members of the community to improve service delivery, increase access, and address physical, attitudinal, legislative, and systemic barriers to community living.

 ADA and Accessibility

 SIL ‘s ADA/Accessibility Program is designed to assist businesses, municipalities and nonprofits understand and comply with the ADA.
-Services are also available to individuals to understand their rights and responsibilities as well as to increase accessibility in
+Services are also available to individuals to understand their rights and responsibilities as well as to increase accessibility in their homes, communities, and workplaces.

 ADA Consulting